ycpcs/cs497-spring2019/labs/lab02.md

 character

 3. Examples: 12345, password, pass123, Password, Pass23, P@ss23
 4. Open a text editor and save the hashes generated.
-Identify them as user 1:, user2:, etc.
+Identify them as user 1:, user 2:, etc.
     - Save file to the desktop.
 5. Take a screen shot of the user names and passwords for your report.